FC Bayern Munich: Other sports

-Basketball

 The basketball department was founded in 1946, and currently contains 26 teams, including four men's teams, three women's teams, sixteen youth teams, and three senior teams.
 The men's team are five-time German champions, having won in 1954, 1955, 2014, 2018, and 2019.
 The team also won the German Basketball Cup in 1968, 2018, and 2021.
 The team plays its home games at the Rudi-Sedlmayer-Halle, located in the Sendling-Westpark borough of Munich.

-Bowling

 The bowling department emerged from SKC Real-Isaria in 1983 and currently consists of five teams.
 Directly next to the well-known club building of the football department, the team plays at the bowling alley of the Münchner Kegler-Verein.
 The first team plays in the second highest division of the Münchner Spielklasse Bezirksliga.

-Chess

-The department was created in 1908 and consists of nine teams, including seven men's teams and two women's teams.
+The chess department was created in 1908 and consists of nine teams, including seven men's teams and two women's teams.
 The men's team, which currently plays in the Chess Bundesliga following promotion in 2013 from the 2.
 Bundesliga Ost, was nine-time German Champion from 1983 to 1995.
 The team also won the European Chess Club Cup in 1992.
 The women currently play in the 2.
 Bundesliga with their biggest successes being promotion to the Frauenbundesliga in 2016 and 2018.

-Handball

 The handball department was founded in 1945, and consists of thirteen teams, including three men's teams, two women's teams, five boys teams, two girls teams, and a mixed youth team.
 The first men's team plays in the Bezirksoberliga Oberbayern, while the women's first teams plays in the Bezirksliga Oberbayern.

-Referees

-The refereeing department was established in 1919 and is currently the largest football refereeing division in Europe, with 110 referees, with 2 of them women.
-The referees mainly officiate amateur games in the local Munich leagues.

-Table tennis

 The table tennis department was founded in 1946 and currently has 220 members.
 The club currently has fourteen teams, including eight men's teams, a women's team, three youth teams, and two children teams.
 The women's first team is currently playing in the Landesliga Süd/Ost, while the men's first team plays in the 3.
 Bundesliga Süd.
 The focus of the department is on youth support.

-Defunct

-Baseball

-The baseball division existed during the 1960s and 1970s, during which the team won two German championships in 1962 and 1969.